tobymao/sqlglot/README.md

 You can easily [customize](#custom-dialects) the parser, [analyze](#metadata) queries, traverse expression trees, and programmatically [build](#build-and-modify-sql) SQL.

 Syntax [errors](#parser-errors) are highlighted and dialect incompatibilities can warn or raise depending on configurations.
-However, it should be noted that SQL validation is not the primary goal of SQLGlot, so some syntax errors may go unnoticed.
+However, it should be noted that SQL validation is not SQLGlot’s goal, so some syntax errors may go unnoticed.

 Contributions are very welcome in SQLGlot; read the [contribution guide](https://github.com/tobymao/sqlglot/blob/main/CONTRIBUTING.md) to get started!